hci-sys/LearningInNature/uxdesignoverview.md

 ![Taskflow for identifying a bald eagle in the wild](/img/task4.jpeg)

 ### Description

-The participant for our third usability test was a junior attending Williams College.
-This time around the participant was an expert at hiking with them frequently going on short hikes alone and longer hikes as part of WOC.
-Like the other tests, this was performed in Eco Café during the evening when the area was not being utilized by many students.
-For this test, we wanted to emphasize finding possible ways in which our design may not be intuitive for people who have experience hiking.
-As our design team does not consist of hiking experts, we thought it would be important to see if both the navigation and wildlife identification aspects of hikAR were intuitive for a frequent hiker.
-For this particular test, we had Eric take the lead on guiding the user while Rudy moved the pieces of the paper prototype around and Gaurnett took notes on what he observed.

 Considering the success we had with offering little information to the user as they worked through their assigned tasks, we implemented the same game plan for this test as we did for our second usability test.
 We explained a bit about our project and how the user’s help would be critical to improving our design as a whole before explaining the two tasks that we wanted them to achieve.
 This time we asked our user to navigate to a hike based on our recommendation system.
-We asked them to pick a hike that was rated 5 stars and identify an animal that is running around at the school.
+We asked them to pick a hike that was rated 5 stars and identify an animal.

 ## Refinement Retrospective

 When we refined our process we took what we found unclear during our previous usability tests and changed it so that it would correctly represent what we want our participants to do.
 For example at first we asked out participant to start a navigation without being too specific.
 We switched this method up in our tests afterwards so that things are more clear.
 For example we asked them to start a navigation to a specific hike, a hike that's nearby them or a hike that's rated a specific way.

 In terms of design refinement, we made our changes based on feedback and observations we saw during our testing.
-For example we forgot a sign up button so we decided to add one, we changed the icon so that it is more clear what it represents and we changed a few word choices and functionalty limitations tha we observed during testing.
+For example we forgot a sign up button so we decided to add one, we changed the icon so that it is more clear what it represents and we changed a few word choices and functionalty limitations that we observed during testing.

 # Testing Results